AbhayTripathii/Js-Coder/Notes/Notes_with_theory.md

 ## Error

 1. `try`	Tests a block of code to check for errors.
-2. `catch`	Handles the error if any are present.
+2. `catgh`	Handles the error if any are present.
 3. `throw`	Allows construction of new errors.
-4. `finally`	Executes code after try and catch.
+4. `finally`	Executes code after try and catgh.

 ```html
 <!DOCTYPE html>